-This is mostly useful for pipelines that are only running tests and when you want to have results for each push to GitHub, e.g. on the main branch.
+This is mostly useful for pipelines that are only running tests and when you want to have results for each push to the repository, e.g. on the main branch.

 In the event that you only need the result of the pipeline from the latest push, you might want to consider the auto-cancel feature.

 The following is an example of a queue configuration that allows parallel pipelines:

 version: v1.0 name: Tests agent: machine: type: e1-standard-2 os_image: ubuntu1804 queue: processing: parallel blocks: - name: Unit Tests task: jobs: - commands: - make test

 Conditional queue configurations#

 In some cases, it is useful to have different queue behaviours for different branches of the same pipeline.
 Similarly, you might only need to assign tag-triggered pipelines to a separate queue and let the rest to behave normally.

 The solution for such cases is to have multiple queue configurations that are only applicable if certain conditions are met.
 Semaphore supports this option via conditional queue configurations.
 Here's an example:

 version: v1.0 name: Example project agent: machine: type: e1-standard-2 os_image: ubuntu1804 queue: - when: "branch = 'master'" name: Production scope: organization - when: "tag =~ '.*'" name: Image build queue - when: true processing: parallel blocks: - name: Unit Tests task: jobs: - commands: - make test - name: Build and push image run: when: "branch = 'master' or tag =~ '.*'" task: jobs: - commands: - make image.build - make image.push - name: Deploy to production run: when: "branch = 'master'" task: jobs: - commands: - make deploy